 My Genealogy Hound

-Below is a family biography included in The History of Newton County, Missouri published by Goodspeed Publishing Company in 1888.
+Below is the family biography of Edwin A. Chapman included in The History of Newton County, Missouri published by Goodspeed Publishing Company in 1888.
 These biographies are valuable for genealogy research in discovering missing ancestors or filling in the details of a family tree.
 Family biographies often include far more information than can be found in a census record or obituary.
 Details will vary with each biography but will often include the date and place of birth, parent names including mothers' maiden name, name of wife including maiden name, her parents' names, name of children (including spouses if married), former places of residence, occupation details, military service, church and social organization affiliations, and more.
 There are often ancestry details included that cannot be found in any other type of genealogical record.

 * * * *